uqbar-project/wollok-jupyter-kernel/README.md

 ## 👩‍💻 Contribution

 - If you want to collaborate, follow the [developer instructions](https://github.com/uqbar-project/wollok-jupyter-kernel/wiki/Developer-environment).
+There's also a [main architecture explanation](https://github.com/uqbar-project/wollok-jupyter-kernel/wiki/Main-architecture)
 - You can also [join the Discord channel!](https://discord.gg/ZstgCPKEaa)
 - Additional info is available at the [wiki](https://github.com/uqbar-project/wollok-jupyter-kernel/wiki)